 Average starting salary and career progression

-According to independent research, Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers* and over 2,000 employers approach the University every year with a view to recruiting our students.
-Consequently – and owing to our reputation for excellence – more than 94% of postgraduates from the Faculty of Arts enter employment, voluntary work or further study during the first six months after graduation**.
+Consequently - and owing to our reputation for excellence - over 95% of postgraduates from the Faculty of Arts entered employment, voluntary work or further study during the first six months after graduation in 2015.
+The average starting salary was £20,250 with the highest being £33,000.**

-* The Graduate Market in 2013, 2014 and 2015, High Fliers Research.
+* The Graduate Market 2013-2016, High Fliers Research.

 Career Prospects and Employability

 The acquisition of a masters degree demonstrates a high level of knowledge in a specific field.
 Whether you are using it to enhance your employability, as preparation for further academic research or as a means of vocational training, you may benefit from careers advice as to how you can use your new found skills to their full potential.
-Our Careers and Employability Service will help you do this, working with you to explore your options and inviting you to attend recruitment events where you can meet potential employers, as well as suggesting further development opportunities, such as relevant work experience placements and skills workshops.